legacysurvey/legacysurvey/pages/dr4/description.rst

 Galactic Extinction
 ===================

-For DR4, we calculate Galactic extinction for BASS and MzLS as if they are on the DECam filter system.
+For DR4, we calculate Galactic extinction for BASS and MzLS as if they are on the DECam filter system (e.g., see `DR3`_).

 Eddie Schlafly has computed the extinction coefficients for the DECam filters through airmass=1.3.
 Those coefficients are 3.995, 3.214, 2.165, 1.592, 1.211, 1.064 for :math:`ugrizY`, and are applied